 2. Target at least 75% of new housing units to be located in the Regional Centre and urban communities with at least 25% of new housing units within the Regional Centre over the life of this Plan; Enabling high density redevelopment through the Dunbrack Multi Unit Designation and R-4B Zone would permit growth within the existing urban communities.
 3. Focus new growth in centres where supporting services and infrastructure are already available The proposed policy would permit growth within the Clayton Park West Urban Local Growth Centre.
 4. Design communities that are: (a) are attractive, healthy places to live and have access to the goods, services and facilities needed by residents and support complete neighbourhoods as described in 6.2.2 (v) of this Plan; (b) are accessible to all mobility needs and are well connected with other communities; The Growth Centre has access to commercial, recreation and education services.
 The proposed Zone and Designation regulate building design to create attractive and walkable neighbourhoods.
-The proposed policy support the goal of building complete, walkable neighbourhoods. (c) promote energy efficiency and sustainable design; (d) protect neighbourhood stability and support neighbourhood revitalization; (e) preserve significant environmental and cultural features; The area is well served by transit and within walking distance of many services.
+The proposed policy support the goal of building complete, walkable neighbourhoods. (c) promote energy efficiency and sustainable design;(d) protect neighbourhood stability and support neighbourhood revitalization;(e) preserve significant environmental and cultural features; The area is well served by transit and within walking distance of many services.
 The proposed policy supports this goal by placing more residents in a walkable area with good transit. (f) promote community food security;(g) provide housing opportunities for a range of social and economic needs and promote aging in place; The policy encourages neighbourhood stability while allowing new development and revitalization.
-New and continue needs and promote aging in place, development will create new housing options in the area.
-As discussed above, the proposed policy attempts to balance community stability with a goal of allowing growth in the area.
-5. Maintain the character of rural communities; As discussed above, the proposed policy attempts to balance community stability with a goal of allowing As discussed above, the proposed policy attempts to balance community stability with a goal of allowing growth in the area.
-5. Maintain the character of rural communities; As discussed above, the proposed policy attempts to balance community stability with a goal of allowing growth in the area.
-N/A 5.
-Maintain the character of rural communities;6.
-Preserve agricultural and resource lands;7.
-Provide opportunities to establish a network of As discussed above, the proposed policy attempts to balance community stability with a goal of allowing growth in the area.
-N/A N/A The proposed policy does not contain a tool or goal to acquire more open space.
-The proposed Zone would require suburban sized setbacks to be landscaped (these
+New development will create new housing options in the area As discussed above, the proposed policy attempts to balance community stability with a goal of allowing growth in the area.
+5. Maintain the character of rural communities; N/A 6.
+Preserve agricultural and resource lands; N/A 7.
+Provide opportunities to establish a network of interconnected greenbelts and open spaces; and The proposed policy does not contain a tool or goal to acquire more open space.
+The proposed Zone would micronificated greenbeits and open spaces, and would be private yards, not public open space).
+8. Support housing affordability. require suburban sized setbacks to be landscaped (these would be private yards, not public open space).
+Creating new housing units helps ensure there is a strong supply of housing units, which is important for the overal affordability of market housing.